 -

-Investigating the Preventive Motive for War (Douglas Lemke, 2003)
+Lemke 2003_Investigating the Preventive Motive for War

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.